 How Upselling & Cross-selling Differ

-Upselling is where you offer your customers add-ons, upgrades, and services like warranties during a current transaction.
+Sales management companies use upselling when they offer customers add-ons, upgrades, and services like warranties during a current transaction.
 It can also occur shortly after the sale, but it’s a product or service directly related to that particular sale.
 Cross-selling, on the other hand, is where you offer a different product or service because their preferences or history indicate that they would be interested in this type of product, but is not a part of any specific transaction.

 Examples of upselling include accessories, upgrades, and warranties related to a product they are in the middle of or have recently purchased.
 Cross-selling examples include offering similar products or services, like offering a book about meditation to someone who purchased a book about yoga because you think they’ll also be interested in that topic.